benfrick/docs-portfolio/doc/commerce/payment/overview-payment.md

 Nike payment is modular.
 Although certain payment steps are required, others are optional, and your app can determine the order in which to call them based on your app flow and the payment methods it supports.

 With Nike payment, your app does not need to handle sensitive consumer payment data.
 Nike payment handles this for you by:
-- Utilizes a secure capture mechanism that sends consumer payment information over HTTPS to a separate, PCI-compliant storage compartment
+- Utilizing a secure capture mechanism that sends consumer payment information over HTTPS to a separate, PCI-compliant storage compartment
-- Masks consumer-sensitive payment sent to the client
+- Masking consumer-sensitive payment sent to the client
-- Requires clients to send a payment-generated ID in order to retrieve payment information rather than an account number or Nike UPMID
+- Requiring clients to send a payment-generated ID in order to retrieve payment information rather than an account number or Nike UPMID

 #### Use Cases